SLO | EN

 Learning and teaching methods

-• Case Studies • Translations • Discussion/Debate The information and communications technology is used for educational purposes in the teaching and learning process.
+• Demonstration • Translations • Discussion • Individual work and/or work in small groups The information and communications technology is used for educational purposes in the teaching and learning process.

 Intended learning outcomes - knowledge and understanding

-Knowledge and understanding: On the completion of the course students will be: - Able to recognize their need for specific knowledge and understanding to translate legal and political texts, - Identify and translate according to different skopoi, - Define and analyse specific translation problems, stages and strategies of the text in the humanities, -Justify their own translation choices and decisions in more detail
+On the completion of the course students will be: - Able to recognize their need for specific knowledge and understanding to translate legal and political texts, - Identify and translate according to different skopoi, - Define and analyse specific translation problems, stages and strategies of the text in the humanities, -Justify their own translation choices and decisions in more detail.

 Intended learning outcomes - transferable/key skills and other attributes